Italy makes Covid testing mandatory for all passengers coming from China

 Story highlights

-China has seen explosion of fresh Covid cases.
-In an abrupt change in policy, China began dismantling world's strictest 'Zero Covid policy' to begin bringing its battered economy back on track.
-This has resulted in explosion of cases.
+China has seen an increase in fresh Covid cases.
+In an abrupt change in policy, China began dismantling its strict 'zero Covid policy' to begin bringing its battered economy back on track.
+This has resulted in an explosion of cases.

-China has seen explosion of fresh Covid cases.
-In an abrupt change in policy, China began dismantling world's strictest 'Zero Covid policy' to begin bringing its battered economy back on track.
-This has resulted in explosion of cases.
+China has seen an increase in fresh Covid cases.
+In an abrupt change in policy, China began dismantling its strict 'zero Covid policy' to begin bringing its battered economy back on track.
+This has resulted in an explosion of cases.

-Italy on Wednesday (December 28) introduced mandatory Covid testing for all passengers coming from China.
-Country's health minister made an annoucement in this regard.
+Italy on Wednesday (December 28) introduced mandatory Covid testing for all passengers coming in from China.
+Country's health minister made an announcement in this regard.

 "I have ordered mandatory Covid-19 antigenic swabs, and related virus sequencing, for all passengers coming from China and transiting through Italy," minister Orazio Schillaci said.
 His office had given hints prior to the official announcement that such a measure may come into force.